herbie/herbie/docs/add_service_client.md

 4 different permissions (add, change, delete, view)

-Example for Customer business entity: wayneapp | customer | Can add customer wayneapp | customer | Can change customer wayneapp | customer | Can delete customer wayneapp | customer | Can view customer
+Example for Customer business entity: herbieapp | customer | Can add customer herbieapp | customer | Can change customer herbieapp | customer | Can delete customer herbieapp | customer | Can view customer

 For save requests (api/<business_entity>/save) you need to have both add and change permissions
 ```